FileFighter/filefighter.github.io/_drafts/blog-6.md

 Sadly at the moment I was taking this screenshot the youtrack server of the DH was not working correctly, so I could not select a project.

-As an alternative to this plugin I also searched for a cli for youtrack.
-[The one I found](https://github.com/shanehofstetter/youtrack-cli) works for the basic needs.
+As an alternative to this plugin I also searched for a CLI (command-line interface) for youtrack.
+[The one I found](https://github.com/shanehofstetter/youtrack-cli){:target="_blank"} works for the basic needs.
 If you are a terminal crack this will be the way to go.

 <img src="/assets/images/blog-6/yt-cli.png">

 <img src="/assets/images/blog-6/yt-cli-work.png">

 An other nice feature of Intellij is the graphical git interface.
-We are not using [GITx](http://gitx.frim.nl/) as this seems to only work on macOS.
+We are not using [GITx](http://gitx.frim.nl/){:target="_blank"} as this seems to only work on macOS.
 But for me personally nothing beats the git cli.

 <img src="/assets/images/blog-6/git-in-ide.png">

-To always keep track of how much time you are spending for the different task you can enable time tracking in the IDE as described [here](https://www.jetbrains.com/help/youtrack/standalone/Time-Tracking-IDE-Integration.html).
+To always keep track of how much time you are spending for the different task you can enable time tracking in the IDE as described [here](https://www.jetbrains.com/help/youtrack/standalone/Time-Tracking-IDE-Integration.html){:target="_blank"}.

 <img src="/assets/images/blog-6/enable-tt.png">

 <img src="/assets/images/blog-6/time.png">

-Our project overview can be found [here](https://dhbw-karlsruhe.myjetbrains.com/youtrack/dashboard?id=005597cb-b220-44de-826c-c318c2d86655) and our agile board [here](https://dhbw-karlsruhe.myjetbrains.com/youtrack/agiles/108-41/109-389).
+Our project overview can be found [here](https://dhbw-karlsruhe.myjetbrains.com/youtrack/dashboard?id=005597cb-b220-44de-826c-c318c2d86655){:target="_blank"} and our agile board [here](https://dhbw-karlsruhe.myjetbrains.com/youtrack/agiles/108-41/109-389){:target="_blank"}.

 Maybe you need to login first.